lampajr/hyperfoil.github.io/_posts/2021-01-25-hf-beginner-guide-1.md

 main  TERMINATED  17:00:31.869             17:00:41.880  10011 ms (exceeded by 11 ms)  10.00 users per second
 </code></pre>

-The benchmark was successfully finished, it's time to check on the results.
+The benchmark successfully finished, it's time to check on the results.
 CLI lets you display a simplified table of results using command `stats`; you can get all the gory details in a JSON-formatted file using `export`.

 <pre class="language-nohighlight hljs"><code>
 [hyperfoil@in-vm]$ stats